In this post: Choosing The Right Travel Trailer Battery – The Basics

 How many RV batteries do I need?

 It depends on a bunch of things.
 Like what specifically you need to power, for example.
-How much energy you’ll consume, how long your trips will be, etc. You’ll probably need around 5-ish batteries for your DC system.
+How much energy you’ll consume, how long your trips will be, etc. You’ll probably need around multiple batteries, maybe 5-ish for your DC system.
 Maybe a little more or less, depending on your specific needs.
 Also, you’ll need a smaller system to start the engine/power your vehicle.

 How long will my RV battery last running a furnace?

 As long as you’re not expending energy on other things as well, you should be able to run it for well over 12 hours.
-Although it depends on a number of things, like the shape your batteries are in, whether they’re lithium or not (lithium batteries last much longer), etc.
+However, it depends on several things, like the shape your batteries are in, whether they’re lithium or not, and their battery life (lithium RV batteries last much longer, and they’re maintenance-free too btw), etc.

 Checkout more of our recent posts